-Gas appliances must be include a flame-guard system so that extinguishment of the flame will stop the flow of gas.
-Alternatively, where appropriate appliances are not available with flame-guard devices fitted, a gas safety shut-off system shall be provided in accordance with Energy Safe Victoria Gas Information Sheet No. 16.
+Gas appliances where a sprinkler system has been installed or to be installed must include a flame-guard system so that extinguishment of the flame will stop the flow of gas.
+Alternatively, where appropriate appliances are not available with flame guard devices fitted, a gas safety shut-off system must be provided in accordance with Energy Safe Victoria Gas Information Sheet No. 16.